Admitted International Students

 If you are already in the U.S. on a F-1 visa status, your UMass Amherst I-20 can only be issued after you submit the required documents and complete the SEVIS transfer release process with your previous F-1 visa sponsor.
 Additional documentation is required and will be provided in your “Visa Sponsorship” email.

-1. The first part is completed with New Students Orientation (NSO).
-Through NSO you will register for your classes, learn about important resources and next steps, and get ready for your transition from your last school to UMass Amherst.
+1. NSO&T facilitates Guide to the U, Ready for the U, Welcome to the U, and connects you with your school or college for New Student Advising and Course Registration.
+As a part of your New Student Experience you will register for your classes, learn about important resources and next steps, and get ready for your transition from your last school to UMass Amherst.

-2. The second part is done with the International Programs Office (IPO) and called International Student Orientation.
+2. IPO coordinates a second component called International Student Orientation.
 This orientation covers immigration requirements, document checks, information on how to study in the U.S. education system, and cultural/safety/health information sessions to help with your transition to the United States.

 Massachusetts law requires college students to be immunized against several diseases.
-Please see this page for more information about the immunization requirements for all students.
+Please see the UHS Immunizations page for more information about the immunization requirements for all students.

 Students can receive credit through Advanced Placement (AP), International Baccalaureate (IB) Diploma Program, College-Level Examination Program (CLEP), Dantes Subject Standardized Tests (DSST), and International A Level examinations.